gaurukretos/servika_assignment/README.md

 # servika_assignment
 This project provides a set of RESTful APIs to manage products.
 It allows users to perform CRUD operations on products using endpoints documented through Swagger UI.

+#USING GIT COMMAND FOR CREATE NEW REPOSITIRY

+#Setting up the Remote Origin
+git remote add origin https://github.com/gaurukretos/servika_assignment/tree/master
+#For Checking the Current Remote
+git remote -v
+#Add the files to the GIT
+git add .
+#Commenting the messages on git
+git commit -m "assignments"
+#Pushing the code on the Remote
+git push origin master --force

 #PREREQUISITES
 Prerequisites
 Java 17